Sampling discretization in Orlicz spaces: Introduction

 where $\{d_N({\bf F}, \|\cdot\|_\infty)\}_{N=1}^\infty$ are the Kolmogorov widths with respect to the uniform norm (see \cite{Tem21}).

 The problem of recovery in $L^p$-norm, $p>2$, is far less studied.
-We only mention known results for modified sampling numbers (see, e.g., {\bf R.3} in \cite{KKLT}) and bounds involving some counterparts of the classical Kolmogorov widths (see Section 4 in \cite{DT22}).
-In addition, sampling numbers bounds in the $L^p$-case in terms of the classical Kolmogorov widths have been obtained in the recent paper \cite{KPUU24}.
+Some general bounds for the sampling numbers in the $L^p$-case, in terms of the classical Kolmogorov widths, have been obtained in the recent paper \cite{KPUU24}.
+Apart from this result, we can only mention known results for modified sampling numbers (see, e.g., {\bf R.3} in \cite{KKLT}) and bounds involving some counterparts of the classical Kolmogorov widths (see Section 4 in \cite{DT22}).

-Our goal is to investigate the problem of sampling recovery in intermediate cases, specifically, for the spaces that lie between $L^2$ and $L^p$, $p>2$.
-In more details, as an application of the obtained discretization results, we derive new bounds for the sampling numbers in Orlicz norms.
-These estimates generalize the results from \cite{KPUU24} and recover \eqref{eq-Tem}.
-To give the reader a flavour of the obtained bounds, we formulate the recovery result for the logarithmic $L^2$ spaces (see Theorem \ref{t7.1} for the general Orlicz norms).
+Our goal here is to investigate the problem of sampling recovery in intermediate cases, specifically, for the spaces that lie between $L^2$ and $L^p$, $p>2$.
+In more detail, applying new discretization results we derive new bounds for the sampling numbers in Orlicz norms.
+These estimates generalize those from \cite{KPUU24} and recover \eqref{eq-Tem}.
+Namely, we obtain the following result (see Theorem \ref{t7.1} below). \begin{theorem} Let $\Phi$ be a ${\bf \Phi}$-function such that $\Phi(t)t^{-p}$ is increasing for some $p\ge 2$.
+There exist a positive numerical constant $c\ge1$ and a number $C(\Phi, p)\ge 1$, depending only on $\Phi$ and $p$, such that, for any probability Borel measure $\mu$ on $\Omega$ and for any function class ${\bf F}\subset C(\Omega)$, one has